The Soldier's Details

 Clayden and Climie were sent to Kawasaki Camp Group, No. 14D.
 Tragically Climie died during an Allied air raid and never returned home.

-Syd was recovered from Shinagawa (or Shindagowa) on 5 September 1945 by USMC Barge to U.S. Hospital Ship in Tokyo Bay to Manila.
+Syd was recovered from Shinagawa (or Shindagowa) Hospital Camp on 5 September 1945 by USMC Barge to U.S. Hospital Ship in Tokyo Bay to Manila.
 He left Manila onboard HMS Speaker and arrived in Sydney on 13 October 1945.
 It is probable to suggest Syd was in hospital due to illness or injuries from air raids.

 Brothers Harold Thomas and Sydney Richard Clayden enlisted the same day.
 Syd was 2 years older.
 Their parents Jessie Thomas Clayden and Elizabeth Poulton married 1910 in England.
 It is not known when Jessie arrived in Western Australia, Elizabeth arrived in 1914 from London with 3 year old Frank, older brother to Harold (Buck) and Syd.
 The family at some time settled at Wooroloo and developed an orchard.
 The boys helped in the orchard and on enlistment were working in the lucrative timber industry which existed at that time around Wooroloo.

 After war’s end, both boys initially returned to their family at Wooroloo before making their lives in other parts of WA.

 Syd married and moved to live in the Bunbury region.